meera-m-t/YOLO_project/README.md

 ## Convert the Annotations into the YOLO v5 Format
- we convert annotations into the format expected by YOLO v5.
+ We convert annotations into the format expected by YOLO v5.
 There are a variety of formats when it comes to annotations for object detection datasets.
 Annotations for our dataset follow the PASCAL VOC XML format, which is a very popular format.

  ```bash
  python convert.py